Happy Birthday Sara Khan! These Pics Prove That She Can Rock Both Modern & Traditional Attire

 Sara Looks Stunning In This Blue Dress

 The Bidaai actress looks hot in this blue thigh-high slit dress.
-Her fans were all praise for the actress.
-One of the fans wrote, "Looking hot @ssarakhan," another fan wrote, "Looking so much beautiful and hot." (sic)
+Her fans were all praise for the fashion icon.
+One of the fans wrote, "Looking hot @ssarakhan."
+Another fan wrote, "Looking so much beautiful and hot." (sic)

 BTS Picture From Bismillah Song

 She looks stunning in this royal blue dress, which has a cut slit.
-This picture is from latest music album titled Bismillah.
+This picture is from the latest music album titled Bismillah.
 Posting the picture, the actress wrote, "Aaj blue hai paani paani Bts from my upcoming song #bismillah 😍🤞." (sic)

 At Music Album Blackheart Photo-shoot